jcsumlin/discord-ban-appeal/README.md

 <a name="deny"></a>
-## Adding Email Functionality to appeals form
+## How to generate a Personal Access Token
 [See Wiki article](https://github.com/jcsumlin/discord-ban-appeal/wiki/How-to-make-a-Personal-Access-Token)

 <a name="diff"></a>